 Arrange for Proctoring – Some CMU courses require in-person proctoring.
-Current CMU approved proctors are: CMU Online/CMU Center/CETL Staff, area librarians, military testing centers, school administrators, counselors, and teachers (CMU, n.d.).
+Current CMU approved proctors are: CMU Online/CMU Center/CIS Certified Testing Center, area librarians, military testing centers, school administrators, counselors, and teachers (CMU, n.d.).
 It is important to note that proctoring can have associated fees and can be difficult for learners who have pursued online education due to other constraints (remote location, health/life/work needs, etc.).

 Related Knowledgebase Articles

 Other Useful Links

 - To see what events we may be offering related to academic integrity, check out our CIS Events Page